TalosSources/carte_interactive_UP/README.md

 * The default username and the default database name are the same: `postgres`
 * Each time you _______

-## Appendix B: Updating (migrating) the database to match the Django model
+## Appendix: Updating (migrating) the database to match the Django model

 If we haven't done the migration we will get an error message when trying to access the relevant part of the admin interface